actris/data-management-plan/DMP/initial-DMP.md

 The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in situ and remote sensing measurements of high quality (see section 1).

 A guiding principle is that all ACTRIS data should be readable for both humans and machines using protocols that offer no limitations to access.
 ACTRIS Data Centre is organized as a distributed network of centralized repositories (see Figure 6).
-The main access point to ACTRIS data will be through the [ACTRIS Data Centre portal](http://actris.nilu.no/), this will be a web portal that allows the user to search, analyses and download data produced within ACTRIS (see Figure 7).
+The ACTRIS data will be offered through the [ACTRIS Data Centre portal](http://actris.nilu.no/), a web portal that allows the user to search, analyses and download data produced within ACTRIS (see Figure 7).
 Access to data and metadata will also be made possible by machine-to-machine interaction, enabling harvesting of metadata from the ACTRIS metadata catalog.
 Currently, machine-to-machine access of ACTRIS data varies between the different data units and their associated repositories.

 There might also be data available through the ACTRIS Data Centre that is not directly ACTRIS data, but used in the production and interpretation of ACTRIS data.